 The modification of the F1 UE context can be initiated by either gNB-CU or gNB-DU.
 The receiving node can accept or reject the modification.
 The F1 UE context management function also supports the release of the context previously established in the gNB-DU.
 The release of the context is triggered by the gNB-CU either directly or following a request received from the gNB-DU.
 The gNB-CU request the gNB-DU to release the UE Context when the UE enters RRC_IDLE or RRC_INACTIVE.

 This function can be also used to manage DRBs and SRBs, i.e., establishing, modifying and releasing DRB and SRB resources.
 The establishment and modification of DRB resources are triggered by the gNB-CU and accepted/rejected by the gNB-DU based on resource reservation information and QoS information to be provided to the gNB-DU.
 For each DRB to be setup or modified, the S-NSSAI may be provided by gNB-CU to the gNB-DU in the UE Context Setup procedure and the UE Context Modification procedure.
+It is FFS the NID may be provided from the gNB-CU to the gNB-DU in the UE Context Setup procedure.

 The mapping between QoS flows and radio bearers is performed by gNB-CU and the granularity of bearer related management over F1 is radio bearer level.
 For NG-RAN, the gNB-CU decides an aggregated DRB QoS profile for each radio bearer based on received QoS flow profile, and provides both aggregated DRB QoS profile and QoS flow profile to the gNB-DU, and the gNB-DU either accepts the request or rejects it with appropriate cause value.
 With this function, gNB-DU could also notify gNB-CU whether the QoS for already established DRBs is not fulfilled any longer or it is fulfilled again.
 To support packet duplication for intra-gNB-DU CA as described in TS 38.300 [8], one data radio bearer should be configured with two GTP-U tunnels between gNB-CU and a gNB-DU.